metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## Does mirrord support clusters with a service mesh like Istio or Linkerd?

 Yes.
-However, traffic mirroring isn't currently supported - you can use the --steal argument to steal traffic instead.
+However, traffic mirroring isn't currently supported - you can use the `--steal` flag to steal traffic instead.

 ## I've run my program with mirrord, but it seems to have no effect, what could be the issue?